-In the Year of Our Lord Two Th ousand and Twenty Four A RESOLUTION Relating to the Keene Roadway Safety Action Plan of 2025 Resolved by the City Counc cil of the City of Keene, as follows: WHEREAS: The City receive comprehensive roadway S ed a grant from the Federal Highway Administration funding the creation of a afety Action Plan; and and charged the Committe rth, 2023, the Mayor appointed the ad-hoc Roadway Safety Plan Committee ee with overseeing the development of the Plan and making a ty Council with respect to adoption; and conducted seven public meetings between January and November of 2024, ous meetings with community stakeholders; and 25, 2024, the Committee voted unanimously to refer the draft "Keene n of 2025" to the City Council with a recommendation to adopt by resolution; ishes a goal of reducing roadway fatalities and serious injuries by 50% by 2035 es and serious injuries by 2045.
-SOLVED that the Keene City Council hereby adopts the Keene Roadway Safety rects the City Manager to incorporate the recommended strategies into City opportunities allow.
+Our Lord Two Thousand and Twenty Four ION Relating to the Keene Roadway Safety Action Plan of 2025 the City Council of the City of Keene, as follows: S: The City received a grant from the Federal Highway Administration funding the creation of a ensive roadway Safety Action Plan; and S: On December 7 TH , 2023, the Mayor appointed the ad-hoc Roadway Safety Plan Committee ged the Committee with overseeing the development of the Plan and making a endation to the City Council with respect to adoption; and S: The Committee conducted seven public meetings between January and November of 2024, cipated in numerous meetings with community stakeholders; and S: On November 25, 2024, the Committee voted unanimously to refer the draft "Keene Safety Action Plan of 2025" to the City Council with a recommendation to adopt by resolution; S: The Plan establishes a goal of reducing roadway fatalities and serious injuries by 50% by 2035 eving zero fatalities and serious injuries by 2045.
+EREFORE BE IT RESOLVED that the Keene City Council hereby adopts the Keene Roadway Safety an of 2025 and directs the City Manager to incorporate the recommended strategies into City tation projects as opportunities allow.
+Relating to the Keene Roadway Safety Action Plan of 2025 the City Council of the City of Keene, as follows: S: The City received a grant from the Federal Highway Administration funding the creation of a ensive roadway Safety Action Plan; and S: On December 7 TH , 2023, the Mayor appointed the ad-hoc Roadway Safety Plan Committee ged the Committee with overseeing the development of the Plan and making a endation to the City Council with respect to adoption; and S: The Committee conducted seven public meetings between January and November of 2024, cipated in numerous meetings with community stakeholders; and S: On November 25, 2024, the Committee voted unanimously to refer the draft "Keene Safety Action Plan of 2025" to the City Council with a recommendation to adopt by resolution; S: The Plan establishes a goal of reducing roadway fatalities and serious injuries by 50% by 2035 aving zero fatalities and serious injuries by 2045.
+EREFORE BE IT RESOLVED that the Keene City Council hereby adopts the Keene Roadway Safety and 5025 and directs the City Manager to incorporate the recommended strategies into City